ohollmen/goclowdy/README.md

 # TODO

 - Enahance documentation, the config options of modules/ CLI utils.
-- Add subcomands / use cases to CLI utility
+- Add subcommands / use cases to CLI utility